Donald Pleasence: Early life

 Pleasence was born in Worksop, Nottinghamshire, the son of Alice (née Armitage) and Thomas Stanley Pleasence, a railway station master.
-His grandfather was a railwayman, who lived at Portland Place in Worksop, where Donald developed an interest in cricket.
+His grandfather was a railwayman who lived at Portland Place in Worksop, where Donald developed an interest in cricket.

 He received his formal education at Crosby Junior School, known as Doncaster Road School, in Scunthorpe.
 He lived at 111 Frodingham Road for nine years.
-Aged seven he took part in his first play, in Scunthorpe called Passers By.
+Aged seven he took part in his first play, in Scunthorpe, called Passers By.

 He was brought up as a strict Methodist in the small village of Grimoldby, Lincolnshire, from the age of nine.
 With his older brother Ralph, both went to Eastfield Road school in Louth.
 He was in the local Scouts, the 4th United Methodist in Louth.
 He produced the school Christmas concert, in Louth, in his early teens.

 His father was the stationmaster at Grimoldby railway station for five years, on the Mablethorpe loop railway.
-His parents were in the temperance society, as they were Methodists, and his mother was in the Grimoldby and Manby WI.
+His parents were in the temperance society, and his mother was in the Grimoldby and Manby Women's Institute.

 By early 1934 he had moved from Lincolnshire, where his father had been the LNER stationmaster from around early 1929.
 His father was the stationmaster at Ecclesfield.
-His father would die aged 77 in around 1965, after moving to Teddington in the late 1950s.
+His father would die aged 78 in 1966 after moving to Teddington in the late 1950s.

 He attended Ecclesfield Grammar School near Sheffield, which he said changed his life.
 Mr Clay was head of English, and with the headmaster, encouraged him, saying 'I owe virtually everything to them'.
 He developed his acting in Mr Clay's 'Wednesday Club' drama society.
 He has said that he was good at English but 'not much else'.
 Donald's father asked the headmaster to persuade his son to not choose to be an actor.
 A class friend Sam Hemingfield, would become a teacher, and later head of the sixth form at Ecclesfield School.
 Another friend was John Bertram, who would become a teacher, and head of English at Bradfield School.

 For 18 months he worked as a booking clerk at Swinton railway station, with LNER and decided that he wanted to be a professional actor, taking up a placement with the Jersey Repertory Company in 1939.
 His first professional play at the Playhouse, in Jersey in July 1939 was as assistant stage manager with the Kent-Naismith Rep Company, where he played Hareton Earnshaw in Wuthering Heights.

 Until 1941, he worked in repertory theatre.
 Until leaving rep, he had a rebellious nature, and often upset theatre directors and managers, leading to him being dismissed.